 Charter School Annual Information UpdateInformation and instructions for completing the online Charter School Annual Information Update.

-The Information Update includes the following sections.
-An asterisk (*) indicates that the section was added to and/or updated in the Information Update this year.
+The 2023–24 Information Update included the following sections.
+An asterisk (*) indicates that the section was added to and/or updated for this year.

 - Charter School Information